GeorgeGiannopoulos/clients/rabbitmq-client/README.md

     # ...
     sent_to(ch, 'outgoing-queue', 'a-message')

-with subscriber(client) as client:
+with subscriber(client) as channel:
-    client.receive_from(client.channel, 'incoming-queue', callback)
+    client.receive_from(channel, 'incoming-queue', callback)
 ```

 Advanced use of the client